-The financial statements of The Heavitree Brewery PLC and its subsidiaries (the "Group") for the year ended 31 October 2023 were authorised for issue by the board of Directors on 19 February 2024.
+The financial statements of The Heavitree Brewery PLC for the year ended 31 October 2024 were authorised for issue by the board of Directors on 19 February 2025.
 The Heavitree Brewery PLC is a public company incorporated and domiciled in England.
 The Company's ordinary shares are traded on the AIM market of the London Stock Exchange.